-To secure and co-ordinate the timely delivery of infrastructure, the council will work in partnership with other local delivery bodies, local authorities, developers and service providers, throughout all stages of the development process to deliver the infrastructure required to support the policies in the Local Plan.
+In order to secure and co-ordinate the timely delivery of infrastructure, the Borough Council will work in partnership with other local delivery bodies, local authorities, developers and service providers, throughout all stages of the development process to deliver the infrastructure required to support the policies in the Local Plan and, but not limited to, the prevailing Infrastructure Delivery Schedule.

-Where, because of the physical circumstances of the site and/or prevailing and anticipated market conditions, a developer can demonstrate that the viability of a development proposal affects the provision of infrastructure, the council will balance the adverse impact of permitting the scheme on the delivery of such provision, with any identified planning benefits of the scheme.
+Where, because of the physical circumstances of the site and/or prevailing and anticipated market conditions, a developer can demonstrate that the viability of a development proposal affects the provision of affordable housing and/or infrastructure provision, the Borough Council will balance the adverse impact of permitting the scheme on the delivery of such provision, with any identified planning benefits of the scheme.

-Where current viability is proposed as a justification to deliver a reduced level of infrastructure provision, than that required by policy, be that at application stage or during delivery, developers are required to provide the appropriate evidence to support this justification.
+Where current viability is proposed as a justification to deliver a reduced level of infrastructure provision, than that required by policy, developers are required to provide the appropriate evidence to support this justification.